supernova-at/media-bias/README.md

   - [ ] FB image
 - [x] Twitter share
   - [ ] Twitter image
+- [ ] Patreon alternatives?
+PayPal.me for new acct Supernova?
+- [ ] Publish to S3 / Route 53
+- [ ] Put Google Domain in front of it

 ### If time

 - [ ] Instead of removing all the incorrect answers, fade them out
+- [ ] Fade the interactive tutorial image into the experience